yext/answers-hitchhiker-theme/README.md

 ### Prerequisites
 - Jambo, a static site generator, which can be installed with `npm i jambo -g`
-- An Answers experience configured on https://yext.com.
+- An Answers experience configured at https://yext.com.
 This will provide the `experienceKey` and the `apiKey`

 ### Creating an Answers site